 Continually develop your product knowledge and understanding of project timelines and job specifications and be able to identify fittings/adaptors/flanges/specialist equipment.

-To adhere to all PPE and health and Safety requirements within the supercentre.
+To adhere to all PPE and health and Safety requirements within the specialist equipment centre.
 To actively promote these standards to others and report anything that does not comply as quickly as possible.

-Be familiar with company core values and all times be polite and co-operative with all stakeholders, and, when out of supercentre/branch, professionally and positively represent and promote the company.
+Be familiar with company core values and all times be polite and co-operative with all stakeholders, and, when out of specialist equipment centre, professionally and positively represent and promote the company.

-Assist all other colleagues of the depot and projects for other branches when required, including working overtime and participating in an on-call rota which may include evenings and weekends, if required by the branch to meet business deliverables.
+Assist all other colleagues of the centre and projects for other branches when required, including working overtime and participating in an on-call rota which may include evenings and weekends, if required by the centre to meet business deliverables.

 To be flexible with your working time to meet project and business needs.